-Stop loading berth!
-Stop loading berth!
-Stop loading berth! epeated at short intervals until acknowledged.
-If the acknowle he radio in reasonable time, the ship should sound the emerge • Control room VHF set to channel
+Stop loading berth.....!
+Stop loading berth.....!
+Stop loading berth .....!

+repeated at short intervals until acknowledged.
+If the acknowledgment cannot be recieved by the radio in reasonable time, the ship should sound the emergency signal.

+Control room VHF set to channel .....